smcclab/smc-course/_drafts/13-extempore-resources.md

 ;; for this one you need to (sys:load "libs/core/pc_ivl.xtm") first (pc:random 60 72 '(0 2 3 5 7))
 ```

-Seriously, though, if you've got an idea and are wondering about how to make it
-happen then hit us up on Teams and we can probably point you in the right
-direction.

 ## Extempore Resources 2